Red, white, and green - the official colors

 On Independence Eve, cries of "Viva Mexico!" can be heard shouted in town squares from Tijuana to Cancun as the skies are illuminated with spectacular fireworks displays in neighborhoods from coast to coast.

-And, everywhere, the official colors of the day are red, white, and green - echoing the colors of the Mexican flag -- to express the deeply patriotism people feel on this day.
+And, everywhere, the official colors of the day are red, white, and green - echoing the colors of the Mexican flag -- to express the patriotism people feel on this day.

 Decorations and novelties go on sale all over Mexico